ahandsel/articles/config-2024/notes.md

 * Visual search for community & teams.
 * Let AI do the grunt work.

 ## Writing Workflow

-* See if the “rename layer name” feature can help streamline.
+* See if the "rename layer name" feature can help streamline.

 ## AI

 * Find what you need, stay in the flow, and get started.
 * Just use OpenAI.
-* AI features require a “make changes” or “edit prompt” feature for an iterative workflow.
+* AI features require a "make changes" or "edit prompt" feature for an iterative workflow.

 ## UX Writer @Figma